jeremyButtler/bioTools/README.md

     - finds Illumina variants from tbCon tsv file and then finds nanopore reads mapping Illumina profile
     - works on linux and complies plan9 (not tested)
+  - leftAln (freezeTB):
+    - left aligns indels in homopolymers
+    - most read mappers will do this automaticlly, so it is this is a one off program that is really for mapRead
   - maskPrim (freezeTB):
     - mask primer sites by coordinates (for sam file)
     - tsv file with coordinates is needed